Frequently Asked Questions

 All CIEE participants get training in TEFL theory and practice as part of their orientation.
 However, our TEFL certification goes into much greater depth and includes practical experience.

-Due to employer and visa requirements, CIEE's TEFL certification course is included in the fee for CIEE’s Teach abroad programs in Chile, China, Czech Republic, Morocco, South Korea, Vietnam, and Senegal.
+Due to employer and visa requirements, CIEE's TEFL certification course is included in the fee for CIEE’s Teach abroad programs in Chile, China, Czech Republic, Morocco, South Korea, and Vietnam.
 For our other programs, the course is an optional add-on.

 Learn more about CIEE TEFL courses.